naeemnh/guides/Readme.md

 # About this repository

-The Repo is a guide for getting started with different tech stacks.
+The Repo is a guide for setting up different tech stacks on your system.

 # Index